Functional convergence to the local time of a sticky diffusion: Proofs of the main results

-\section{Proof of Corollary \ref{cor_stickiness_estimator_consistency}}
+\subsection{Proof of Corollary \ref{cor_stickiness_estimator_consistency}}

 From \eqref{eq_loc_tim_part}, the occupation/local time ratio is the stickiness parameter.
-Thus having an estimation of the two aforementioned quantities that does not require the knowledge of $\rho $ allow us to use the ratio as a consistent estimator.
+Thus having estimations of the two aforementioned quantities results in a consistent estimator of the stickiness parameter.
 We first show that the occupation time can be consistently approximated by a Riemann sum.
 Then, we use it along with Theorem~\ref{thm_main_result_stqSDE_intro} to prove Corollary~\ref{cor_stickiness_estimator_consistency}.

 \begin{lemma} Let $X $ be a semi-martingale and $\occt{X}{0}{} $ be its occupation time of $0$ defined for every $t\ge 0 $ by